sfshaw/bootcamp357/mod1/README.md

 - handin is written and used in the UNIX utility style
 - You can't take anything back once it is submitted

   1. You submit a file to the professor/grader
   2. You delete that file in your directory
   3. That file still exists in the professor/grader's directory
   4. That file could prevent your final submission from building or running correctly (Boom you have a zero for that assignment).
   5. You would have to ask the professor/grader to delete the file on their end.

+- That being said, you can "delete" the file by performing the following steps (in this example, suppose the file I want to delete is called `deleteMe.c`):

+  1. Delete the file in your working directory (`rm -iv deleteMe.c`)
+  2. Make a file of zero length (an empty file) using the command (`touch deleteMe.c`)
+  3. Hand in the zero-length file (`handin toUser asgnName deleteMe.c`)
+  4. Now, the file is as deleted as you can make it (it should no longer affect compilation)

 ## Pop Quiz